-This is THE best things to see in Boseong!
-The photos which illustrate this article probably speak for themselves.
+This is THE best thing to see in Boseong!
+The photos that illustrate this article probably speak for themselves.
 The visit consists of hiking through the tea plantations by following the available trails.

-Make sure to check the following interesting point of interests at Daehan Dawon Boseong Tea Plantation:
+Make sure to check the following interesting points of interest at Daehan Dawon Boseong Tea Plantation:

-- A large staircase leading up to the tea plantations, which then leads to other paths.
+- A large staircase leads up to the tea plantations, which then leads to other paths.

 - An observation platform, above the plantation terraces.

-- A point of view at the top of the hill, allowing to also see the sea and other surrounding tea planation
+- A point of view at the top of the hill allows to also see the sea and other surrounding tea plantation